Implicit Bias of Gradient Descent for Mean Squared Error Regression with Two-Layer Wide Neural Networks: Wide Networks and Parameter Space

+In this section, we characterize the implicit bias in parameter space and show that, under our initialization and parametrization scheme, training only the output layer approximates training all parameters.

-\subsection{Implicit bias in parameter space for a linearized model}
+\subsection{Implicit Bias in Parameter Space for a Linearized Model}

-In this section we describe how training a linearized network or a wide network by gradient descent leads to solutions that are biased, having parameter values close to the values at initialization.
-First, we consider the linearized model.
-This is obtained by the first order Taylor expansion of the network function with respect to the parameter, at the initial parameter value,
+In this section we describe how training a linearized network or a wide network by gradient descent leads to solutions having parameter values close to the initial parameter values.
+First, we consider the following linearized model: